SEDERS FOR YOU

 Other Web Resources for Novel Seders

-Joe Gelles' creative ideas for Seder Fun, including a Hogwarts seder (and a sorting kippa), a board for Seder Jeopardy and other items.
-He also markets Noam Zion's haggadahs: A Different Night and A Night to Remember
+Joe Gelles markets Noam Zion's wonderful haggadahs: A Different Night and A Night to Remember